 Any transactional DML (INSERT/UPDATE/DELETE) is allowed to run in parallel, up to the limit of @@slave_domain_parallel_threads.
 This may cause conflicts on the slave, eg. if two transactions try to modify the same row.
 Any such conflict is detected, and the latter of the two transactions is rolled back, allowing the former to proceed.
 The latter transaction is then re-tried once the former has completed.

 The term "optimistic" is used for this mode, because the server optimistically assumes that few conflicts will occur, and that the extra work spent rolling back and retrying conflicting transactions is justified from the gain from running most transactions in parallel.

 There are a few heuristics to try to avoid needless conflicts.
-If a transaction executed a row wait on the master, it will not be run in parallel on the slave.
+If a transaction executed a row lock wait on the master, it will not be run in parallel on the slave.
 Transactions can also be marked explicitly as potentially conflicting on the master, by setting the variable @@skip_parallel_replication.
 More such heuristics may be added in later MariaDB versions.
 There is a further --slave-parallel-mode called "aggressive", where these heuristics are disabled, allowing even more transactions to be applied in parallel.